tomtomjhj/init.vim/notes.md

   - unescape: `\(abc\) -> (abc), \~ -> ~, \/ -> /`
   - escape: `(abc)->\(abc\), {abc} -> \{abc\}`
   - don't touch: `\., \$, \^, \\ `
+* git diff arbitrary commits inside nvim
+* auto-pairs adds weird indent if the previous line ends with `,`.
+Indent size if the size of the first word in the previous line.
+    * reset `indentexpr` just before running `=k` in auto-pairs

 # Tips
 * `dw`: to remove whitespace from current position.